JTSDK/jtsdk-tools/README.md

 appear in the [release section](https://github.com/KI7MT/jtsdk-dotnet-core/releases).

 ## Bug Reports and Feature Requests
-For submitting bugs reports and feature requests, use the [Issue Tracker](https://github.com/KI7MT/jtsdk-dotnet-core/issues).
+For submitting bug reports and feature requests, use the [Issue Tracker](https://github.com/KI7MT/jtsdk-dotnet-core/issues).

 One of the main faulre points of `JTSDK v2` was the lack of flexablity and absence of user request tracking.
 The aim of `JTSDK-Tools` is to use an Agile delivery